-In Q4-2021, the Company signed an exploration contract with the Bulgarian Ministry of Energy for one of the Designated Projects located in western Bulgaria.
-This project is considered highly prospective for sediment-hosted copper stratiform type deposits, like that in the Kupferschiefer region of Germany and Poland and the Central African Copperbelt of Zambia and DRC.
-There are around 60 known copper-lead-zinc mineral occurrences and several historical mines in this area.
-In Q1-2022, Mundoro and JOGMEC entered into an earn-in agreement for exploration of a copper hosted sediment system in Bulgaria.
-The work program for the project is in the final stage of the review process with local government agencies.
-A work program is expected to commence in Q2-2022.
+- In Q4-2021, the Company signed an exploration contract with the Bulgarian Ministry of Energy for one of the Designated Projects located in western Bulgaria. - This project is considered highly prospective for sediment-hosted copper stratiform type deposits, like that in the Kupferschiefer region of Germany and Poland and the Central African Copperbelt of Zambia and DRC. - There are around 60 known copper-lead-zinc mineral occurrences and several historical mines in this area. - In Q1-2022, Mundoro and JOGMEC entered into an earn-in agreement for exploration of a copper hosted sediment system in Bulgaria.

+Next Steps: The work program for the project is in the final stage of the review process with local government agencies.
+Upon approval of the work program from the government agencies, a field program is expected to commence.